Vin-dictive/fake-real-news-detection/README.md

 ## License

+## License
-This project is licensed under the terms specified in the [LICENSE](LICENSE) file.
+- **Code**: This project’s source code is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+- **Documentation**: The documentation, reports, and written materials in this repository are licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.